localForage/localForage-observable/README.md

 ```

 ## Cross-Tab Observables [#5](https://github.com/localForage/localForage-observable/issues/5)
-Cross-tab event emition, observation and value change detection **are disabled by default**.
+Cross-tab event emission, observation and value change detection **are disabled by default**.

 In order to enable it, you have to:
 1) call the `configObservables()` method to start emmiting cross-tab events: